feinheit/feincms-in-a-box/docs/index.rst

    :maxdepth: 2

-Contributing to cookiecutter-box
+Contributing to feincms-in-a-box
 ================================

 Issues and tasks are managed using `Pivotal Tracker`_.
-If you want to contribute code changes, fork the repository and submit a pull request against the `cookiecutter-box repository on Github`_.
+If you want to contribute code changes, fork the repository and submit a pull request against the `feincms-in-a-box repository on Github`_.

 .. _`Pivotal Tracker`: https://www.pivotaltracker.com/n/projects/1156128
-.. _`cookiecutter-box repository on Github`: https://github.com/feinheit/cookiecutter-box
+.. _`feincms-in-a-box repository on Github`: https://github.com/feinheit/feincms-in-a-box